iamweswilson/iamweswilson-timeline/site/index.md

     linktext: See the original logo on BrandCrowd
     title: Launched UpStack
     year: 2010
+  - title: Spoke on my first SXSW panel
+    year: 2009
-  - copy: >
+    copy: >
-      Got a little freaked out by the size of the crowd of 10s of people (shown in the pic) and nervously chattered my way through the Q&A. I spoke mostly about the ups and downs of online marketing, which is ironic since I was only in the "biz" for less than one year.
+      Got a little freaked out by the size of the crowd of 10s of people (shown in the pic) and nervously chattered my way through the Q&A. I spoke mostly about the ups and downs of online markets, which is ironic since I was only in the "biz" for less than one year.
     image: /images/sxsw-crowd.jpg
-    title: Spoke on my first SXSW panel
+  - title: Raised seed capital
     year: 2009
-  - copy: >
+    copy: >
       Raised seed round of funding from 2 founders of Rackspace.
 Stumbled into that relationship and didn't realize raising at that scale was possible until I met them.
 Part of the process included rebranding IncSpring to